-Chronotek bills the first of the month for the prior month’s service.
+Chronotek bills the first of the month for the prior month’s service, and all invoices will include any and all applicable taxes, levies or duties imposed by taxing authorities on services used.
 Trial accounts upgrading to continued service are required to set up with autopay by credit card or bank draft.
 Invoices are emailed to the billing contacts.
 The Customer must provide current, complete, and accurate payment information.
 Please make the necessary changes to billing or notify Chronotek with changes to billing address, card number or expiration date, card lost or stolen, or a potential breach of security (unauthorized disclosure, or use of your name and password).

 6.2 Simple Pricing Structure